- Planning level engineering encompassing over 240 miles of sanitary and combined sewer within the City

 The City’s combined sewer system dates back to the 1800s and comprises approximately 540 acres located in the Old Town area.
 During most wet weather events, combined sewage (mixture of wastewater and stormwater runoff) discharges through one of four combined sewer outfalls into receiving waterways.
 In April 2017, the Virginia General Assembly passed a new law requiring the remediation of these outfalls by July 1, 2025.
 The City, working with Alexandria Renew Enterprises (AlexRenew), submitted to a Long Term Control Plan (Plan) to the Virginia Department of Environmental Quality (VDEQ) in 2018.
 This Plan calls for the construction of an underground tunnel system to bring combined sewage to the AlexRenew wastewater treatment facility, thus significantly reducing both the number and volume of combined sewer discharges into City waterways.
 As of July 1, 2018, VDEQ has approved the Plan and the City has transferred ownership of the combined sewer outfalls to AlexRenew.
 AlexRenew is implementing as part of its RiverRenew Program.

 AlexRenew, in cooperation with the National Park Service (NPS), has released an Environmental Assessment (EA) that evaluates the impacts of the RiverRenew project with respect to the environment, cultural resources and community.
-The EA is available for public review and comment through July 19, 2019.
-In addition, a number of listening sessions will be held the week of June 24th to provide information that is included in the EA and to solicit feedback from the community.
-For more information, including a link to the EA and dates/times of the listening sessions, please visit https://riverrenew.com/community/.
+The EA was available for public review and comment through July 19, 2019.
+The NPS is in the process of evaluating the comments received and preparing its final Decision Document, anticipated for February 2020.

 In order to facilitate partnership between the City and AlexRenew and to provide a liaison for input and feedback, on June 26, 2018, City Council passed a resolution to establish the City Council–AlexRenew Board Combined Sewer Project Workgroup.
 The workgroup includes two members of City Council, appointed by the Mayor, and two members of the AlexRenew Board.
 The purpose of the workgroup is to review and guide the plans, design, implementation, costs and financing of the CSO construction project with the intent of minimizing community impacts and maximizing community benefits.
-The next workgroup meeting will be held on Wednesday, September 25, 2019 from 5:00 pm to 7:00 pm at City Hall, 301 King Street in the Council Workroom (2nd floor).
+The next workgroup meeting will be held on Thursday February 27, 2020 from 5-7pm at AlexRenew, 1800 Limerick Street, Conference Room 600.

 Read more about the City Council–AlexRenew Board Combined Sewer Project Workgroup.

 Established through City Council Resolution No. 2850, a 13-member stakeholder advisory group (SAG) was formed to monitor the implementation of the RiverRenew Project.
 This group is comprised of a diverse group of citizens representing Alexandria neighborhoods, businesses, environmental groups and other stakeholders.
-The last RiverRenew SAG meeting was held Monday July 29, 2019.
-The next meeting is anticipated for September/October 2019.
+The stakeholder advisory group met several times in 2019 and the last stakeholder advisory group meeting was held on Thursday, December 12.
+Please check RiverRenew for future education and outreach opportunities.